-Update October 2018: Fourth Round is now OPEN!!
+Update January 2019: Deadline for the Fourth Round is EXTENDED (new deadline 28 February 2019)!!
 We are looking forward to receiving your applications.

 The United Nations Office for Outer Space Affairs (UNOOSA) and the Japan Aerospace Exploration Agency (JAXA) are pleased to announce the United Nations/Japan Cooperation Programme on CubeSat Deployment from the International Space Station (ISS) Japanese Experiment Module (Kibo) "KiboCUBE".

 KiboCUBE is the dedicated collaboration between UNOOSA and JAXA in utilizing the ISS Kibo for the world.
 KiboCUBE aims to provide educational or research institutions from developing countries of United Nations membership with opportunities to deploy, from the ISS Kibo, cube satellites (CubeSats) which they develop and manufacture.

 Currently, the only way to deploy CubeSats from the ISS is from Kibo.
 Kibo's unique capability is comprised of an airlock system and a robotic arm.
 The first orbital deployment of CubeSats from Kibo was successfully conducted in October 2012 through the Small Satellite Orbital Deployer developed by JAXA.
 Since then, nano-satellites and CubeSats from various countries around the world have been deployed from Kibo.

 The deployment of CubeSats from ISS is easier than the direct deployment by a launch vehicle thanks to the lower vibration environment during launch.
 With this comparatively less demanding interface requirements, UNOOSA and JAXA believe that KiboCUBE will lower the threshold of space activities and will contribute to build national capacity in spacecraft engineering, design and construction.